Difference Between Tangible and Intangible

-Tangible assets can be referred to the long-term resources which are physical in nature and that are owned by an organization or the corporation, which has some economic value.
+Tangible assets can be referred to as the long-term resources which are physical in nature and that are owned by an organization or the corporation, which has some economic value.
 Corporation acquires those assets to carry out its business operations smoothly and is usually not for sale.
-Examples for same would be plants & machinery, building, vehicles, tools & equipment, furniture & fixtures, land, computers, etc. These assets mostly suffer from the risk of loss due to theft, fire, accident or any other such disaster.
+Examples for the same would be plants & machinery, buildings, vehicles, tools & equipment, furniture & fixtures, land, computers, etc. These assets mostly suffer from the risk of loss due to theft, fire, accident or any other such disaster.
 Tangible assets do have an economic life that is useful, after which it has the risk of becoming obsolete.
 Depreciation is the common method that has been incorporated by the firms to spread the part of that asset’s expense over its economic life.

 What are Intangibles?

-These assets are the long-term resources which are incorporeal in nature that is also owned by the organization, which have a certain commercial value.
+These assets are the long-term resources that are incorporeal in nature that is also owned by the organization, which have a certain commercial value.
 In this list, we can include trademark, goodwill, copyright, patent, brand, blueprint, Internet domains, intellectual property, licensing agreements, etc.

 Tangible vs Intangible Infographics

 - Tangible assets are the assets that are present with the organization or say with the company in their physical existence.
-On another hand, intangible assets are the assets which do not exist physically rather they are stated as abstract.
+On another hand, intangible assets are the assets that do not exist physically rather they are stated as abstract.

 - While the value reduction for the tangible assets occurs depreciation, and for intangible assets, it occurs through amortization.